-5 Best Towns for Trout Fishing in the U.S.
+Best Trout Fishing in the U.S.—Top 10 Towns

 These are the places to be if you're a diehard trout angler

-If you’re a true trout nut, then you need to pack your bags and visit—or even move to—one of these places.
-We selected these five locations for the quality of their local rivers, as well as your ability to access different types of trout fishing without traveling far from one central location.
+If you’re a true trout nut looking for the best trout fishing in the country, then you need to pack your bags and visit—or even move to—one of these places.
+We selected these 10 locations for the quality of their local rivers, as well as your ability to access different types of trout fishing without traveling far from one central location.
 In all of these places, you can fish for trout year-round and purchase flies and lures at the many local fly and tackle shops in town.
 These are America’s top trout towns.

 Except for the eastern plains, the entire state of Colorado is a trout fisherman’s dream.
 Even so, it’s hard to top Durango.
 Located in the southwestern part of the state, the small city is filled with primo fishing opportunities.
 The Animas River, which runs through town, is a Gold Medal Water freestone river.
 Public access throughout the city is plentiful, and the river is home to big browns and rainbows.
 Durango is also within easy driving distance of one of the country’s best tailwater fisheries—the San Juan River, which is less than an hour from Durango.
 It used to be relatively untechnical for a tailwater—it’s where the San Juan worm got its name, after all—but the fishing has become more technical in recent years (think: small flies).
 If that’s not your thing, you’ve got hundreds of miles of alpine streams in the area, where you can target rainbow and cutthroat trout that will shock you by how big they are despite the small water they inhabit.